Morten Storm

-Morten Storm (born January 2, 1976 in Korsør), alias Murad Storm and Murad Storm Al-Denmarki, is a Danish, former convert to Islam and a former Islamic radical, who became disenchanted with Islamism after 10 years and went to work as an agent of the Danish Security and Intelligence Service (PET) operating in Islamic militant circles.
+Morten Storm (born January 2, 1976, in Korsør), alias Murad Storm and Murad Storm Al-Denmarki, is a Danish, former convert to Islam and a former Islamic radical, who became disenchanted with Islamism after 10 years and went to work as an agent of the Danish Security and Intelligence Service (PET) operating in Islamic militant circles.
 His identity became public knowledge in 2012 when he came forward in the newspaper Jyllands-Posten.

 Background

 Storm grew up with his mother and stepfather in Korsør, a working class coastal town.
-Early in life his alcoholic father left home, and his step-father beat him.
+Early in life his alcoholic father left home, and his stepfather beat him.
 He made friends with Arabs in his apartment complex.
 In school, Storm was unruly and was eventually sent to a Tvind school, where he befriended a number of criminals.
 He committed his first robbery at age 13, and went to jail several times for violent behavior.
 After jail, Storm was expelled from schools multiple times and went to special schools.
 In his youth, his criminal activities earned him upwards of DKK 10,000 a week.
 He spent the money on alcohol and drugs.
-At age 21, he was a trial member of the Bandidos in Korsør during the Great Nordic Biker War.
+At age 21, he was a prospect member of the Bandidos in Korsør during the Great Nordic Biker War.

 Storm was also a talented soccer player and boxed at a local boxing club.